mahdip72/ProteinLigand/README.md

 - For the supplied `example_data.csv`, Stage 2 and Stage 3 can be run back-to-back by toggling `stage_3` and `checkpoint_path` as described above.
 - To use custom data, ensure sequences are plain amino-acid strings and, for Stage 3, SMILES strings are present.
 Adjust `prediction_threshold` or post-process the probability column to suit your application.

 > **Note:** Inference has only been validated with mixed-precision enabled on NVIDIA GPUs.
 If you need pure CPU or full-precision runs, test carefully before relying on the outputs.
+The first run downloads the ESM backbone weights (used by both Stage 2 and Stage 3) into `inference/hf_cache/`; Stage 3 additionally fetches the MoLFormer chemical encoder.
+Subsequent runs reuse those files.

 Caching note: the first Stage 3 run downloads the MoLFormer chemical encoder; subsequent runs reuse the files under `inference/hf_cache/`.